lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

 Let's speak theoretically.
 Imagine for a moment that an attacker can place some JavaScript on your site.
 Replace the console log above with an [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) and **off goes your data to some other server**.

-What if you’re using [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to stop anything but my trusted vendors scripts from running on your site?
-What if you’re using [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) to ensure even those vendors scripts can’t open up vulnerabilities on your site?
-Those **are** pretty good ways to protect your .
+What if you’re using [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to stop anything but my trusted vendor's scripts from running on your application?
+What if you’re using [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) to ensure even those vendors scripts can’t open up vulnerabilities on your application?
+Those **are** pretty good ways to protect your application!

 **Those security steps should be taken anyway!**